hzqst/metamod-fallguys/README_FALLGUYS.md

 //or

-//pEntity neither collides with players nor other physic objects. pEntity.pev.solid = SOLID_NOT;
+//pEntity neither collides with players nor other physic objects. but still collides with world. pEntity.pev.solid = SOLID_NOT;

 //Must be MOVETYPE_NOCLIP, otherwise client interpolation will not work